 The Models

-The seventeen models have been built in wood, tested in the Emilio Castagneto towing tank at INM in Rome, 220 meters long, 9 meters bright, 3.5 meters deep.
-They all have been fitted with turbulent stimulators, nails of 2.5 mm diameter and 2 mm overhang, following the ITTC recommendations.
+The seventeen models have been built in wood, tested in the Emilio Castagneto towing tank at INM in Rome, 220 meters long, 9 meters wide, 3.5 meters deep.
+They all have been fitted with turbulence stimulators, nails of 2.5 mm diameter and 2 mm overhang, following the ITTC recommendations.
 The models have the following dimensions, as shown in Table 1.

 Table 1.
 The 17 models of the Systematic Ferry Series